 Machine learning allow participants with access to proprietary transactional data to gain long-term competitive advantage.
 Blockchain is a revolutionary technology set to disrupt everything from supply chain transactions to digital assets.
 Payment Services Directive 2 will allow for new payment systems to evolve that will support payment terms to become the new competitive advantage.

-Posti is prepared for different kinds of exceptional circumstances and has raised its level of preparedness because of the coronavirus pandemic.
-Posti acts according to the instructions provided by Finnish government officials (Finnish Institute for Health and Welfare THL and the Ministry of Social Affairs and Health) and protects the health of its personnel and customers in different countries according to these instructions.
+During the pandemic, Posti has acted according to the instructions provided by the local health authorities and Finnish government officials (Finnish Institute for Health and Welfare THL and the Ministry of Social Affairs and Health) and protected the health of its personnel and customers in different countries according to these instructions.

 Due to the nature of its business, Posti plays a major role in maintaining the security of supply in Finland.
 This means that socially critical basic functions are secured in case of severe disruptions or emergencies.
 Posti also has statutory obligations related to national exceptional circumstances.
 Pursuant to the Postal Act, Posti must be prepared for exceptional circumstances as well as disruptions in normal situations.
 This means, for example, that the delivery of mail must work even in the middle of a crisis.

 Thanks to its contingency plan, Posti is well prepared for the exceptional circumstances.
-Posti’s multi-professional exceptional circumstances working group monitors the coronavirus situation daily.
+Posti’s multi-professional exceptional circumstances working group created different scenarios on how to manage Posti’s operations depending on the severity of the pandemic.
+The working group monitors the coronavirus situation.
 The task of the working group is to maintain Posti’s operations and customer service as well as actively report on the situation to the President and CEO as well as the Leadership Team.